Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 ## High inferno advice :

-Early survival is the hardest part, getting past world 1 is very hard and most of the time once you've past it and reached first market of world 2 you're almost sure to win.
+Early survival is the hardest part, getting past world 1 is very hard and most of the time once you did it and reached first market of world 2 you're almost sure to win.
 This is why you need to take stuff that is good early just to get through even if it means your deck is not building itself perfectly for late game.
 You don't have time for quests (except *Wizard I*) or *Mage thief*, although you might want them mid game.
 Your priority is to get immunes/daze and class upgrade, this way you can survive first turns until you get your extra mana and then use shields for the rest of the fight.

 You want to remove enough cards to be able to play *Energy golem* twice a turn (on a good draw).
 Your key cards are *Wizard I* and *Apprentice guard* so buy or take them as soon as you see them.
 Once you have *Apprentice guard*, you should be able to tank hits with the two mana from spheres, *Wizard I* will increase its potenially once the quest is completed.
-By the way do not try to hard to complete the quest, it will finish on its own pretty fast.
+By the way do not try too hard to complete the quest, it will finish on its own pretty fast.

 Other than that you will want some free mana cards to get spheres ASAP and some resistance to shield both before and after you get *Apprentice guard*.
 But you should take the ones offered to you as fight rewards or in chests because you need your money for more important stuff.